State Director, Illinois PIRG

-With the holidays around the corner, MASSPIRG Education Fund calls attention to toy safety concerns
+With the holidays around the corner, Illinois PIRG Education Fund calls attention to toy safety concerns

-BOSTON — Even though legitimate toymakers deserve kudos for making their products much safer over the years, too often, Americans end up buying dangerous toys for children for the holidays.
-MASSPIRG Education Fund’s 36th annual Trouble in Toyland report shows that many of those toys are counterfeit or recalled products, but still make their way into consumers’ shopping carts.
+Even though legitimate toymakers deserve kudos for making many of their products safer over the years, too often, Americans end up buying dangerous toys for children for the holidays.
+Illinois PIRG Education Fund’s 36th annual Trouble in Toyland report shows that many of those toys are counterfeit or recalled products, but still make their way into consumers’ shopping carts.

-“The handful of greedy Grinches who are putting children at risk to put more money in their pockets have hearts two sizes too small,” said Deirdre Cummings, Consumer Program Director, MASSPIRG Education Fund.
+“The handful of greedy Grinches who are putting children at risk to put more money in their pockets have hearts two sizes too small,” said Abe Scarr, Illinois PIRG Education Fund Director.
 “We need a concerted effort by federal regulators and toy vendors to keep dangerous toys off the market.
-And, while it’s not fair that gift-buyers need to keep an eye out for these counterfeit or recalled items, we need adults to do so.”
+And, while it’s not fair that gift-buyers need to keep an eye out for these counterfeit or recalled items, because of some bad actors, all of us need to do so.”

 It’s not always easy to determine whether a gift is safe or not, especially online, when you can’t inspect the item and it may be mislabeled, or missing a warning, such as a recall notice.
 So far in 2021, the Consumer Product Safety Commission (CPSC) has recalled 13 toys.
-In addition, PIRG Education Fund researchers found three additional recalled products — a hoverboard, magnets and children’s watch accessory — that many would consider toys.
+In addition, Illinois PIRG Education Fund researchers found two additional recalled products — a hoverboard and a children’s watch accessory — that many would consider toys.
 The recalled toys posed risks including high levels of lead, potential ingestion by a child and small parts from easily broken toys.

 Here are the main categories in this year’s report:

-“It’s easy when you’re thinking of how fun a toy can be to overlook how dangerous it can be.
+Scarr added, “It’s easy, when you’re thinking of how fun a toy can be, to overlook how dangerous it can be.
 We all want kids to have fun, but we also want kids to be safe.
-When it comes to holiday shopping, ignorance is not bliss,” Cummings said.
+When it comes to holiday shopping, ignorance is not bliss.”